-November 2019 through March 2020, LDWF biologists sampled 210 black drum ovaries.
-All 210 ovary samples have been histologically processed and analyzed, but the project was cut short by the pandemic and not enough data was collected to estimate spawning fraction and frequency.
+In January 2021, the Fisheries Research Lab sampled 20 Black Drum ovaries from a total of 57 fish on bottom longline.
+In the spring of 2020, 210 ovary samples were histologically processed and analyzed, but the project was cut short by the pandemic and not enough data was collected to estimate spawning fraction and frequency.
 None of the 210 ovary samples yielded fecundity estimates.
 When combined with future samples, this data will determine if spawning stock biomass is an appropriate proxy for total egg production and will further inform managers for establishing regulations.